geofabrik/OpenRailRouting-doc/map-matching.md

 gps_accuracy| 40      | The precision of the GPS locations in meters, from minimum of 5 to maximum 100. vehicle     | car     | The vehicle for which the route should be snapped.
-See [here](./supported-vehicle-profiles.md) for all options. locale      | en      | The locale of the resulting instructions type        | json    | The output format, can be gpx or json. debug       | false   | If true, the output will be formated.
+See [here](./supported-vehicle-profiles.md) for all options. locale      | en      | The locale of the resulting instructions type        | json    | The output format, can be gpx, json or csv. debug       | false   | If true, the output will be formated.

 Further parameters from the [Routing API](routing.md#parameters) do apply here too.